 After the demise of Unión Deportiva Orensana, brothers Jesús & José Luís Díaz Varela formed Club Deportivo Ourense in September of 1952.
 They signed a number of former UD Ouresana players and moved into O Couto.
 The club made rapid progress through the regional leagues and reached La Segunda in 1959.
 Here they stayed for 6 seasons, finishing third in their debut year and again in 1961-62.
-Following their relegation to the Tercera in 1965, there followed a period of dominance at the regional league level, but failure to progress in the playoffs.
+Following their relegation to the Tercera in 1965, there followed a period of dominance at the regional league level, but failure to progress beyond the playoffs.
 This included a remarkable feat of winning all 30 league fixtures during the 1967-68 season before the play-offs tripped them up again.
-You can read about that incredible campaign here.
 CD Ourense eventually returned to La Segunda in 1969, and managed three further visits, but have failed to scale the heights of that initial visit.
 Following their last relegation from La Segunda in 1999, CD Ourense spent the thick end of a decade in Segunda B, before dropping to the Tercera in 2008.

 O Couto is a curious mix of stands and terraces that have been converted to seating.
-The Grade Preferencia is the largest and most modern of the stands, having been built in the early nineties in advance of a brief trip to the second division.
+The Grade Preferencia is the largest and most modern of the stands, having been built in the early nineties in advance of CD Ourense’s brief trip to the second division.
 This holds 2,232 spectators in bands of red & blue seats that are raised some ten feet above pitch level.
 Opposite is the older Grada de Tribuna.
-This dates from the late sixties when a barrel-vaulted cantilevered roof replaced the old propped cover, This was seated when the club had a three-year spell in La Segunda in the late 1990s and has 1811 red & blue seats.
+This dates from the late sixties when a barrel-vaulted cantilevered roof replaced the old propped cover.
+This was seated when the club had a three-year spell in La Segunda in the late 1990s and has 1811 red & blue seats.
 At the southern end of the ground is the Grada de Fondo.
 This was originally an open terrace that curved around the oval layout of the stadium.
 This was also covered and seated in the late 1990s.

 I’ve always liked the hotch-potch mix of stands and the slightly unkempt feel about O Couto.
 You can tell that it once looked rather smart, but it is now fraying a bit at the edges.
 The northern end of the stadium undoubtedly adds to this feeling, as it has quite possibly the most ramshackle collection of buildings I have ever seen at a football ground.
 Amongst a collection of over-sized advertising hoardings are three tiers of club offices and changing rooms, all of which look like a graveyard for portacabins.
 The stadium saw its first floodlit match on 28 September 1972, when Real Zaragoza visited for a friendly, although the current set date from the early 1990s.
 O Couto has hosted the Spanish National U21 side when they played their Dutch counterparts in November of 1981.